wey-gu/katacoda-scenarios/siwi-KGQA/step1.md

 It's quite easy to do so with [Nebula-Operator](https://github.com/vesoft-inc/nebula-operator) already, while we could make it even easier with [Nebula-Operator-KIND](https://github.com/wey-gu/nebula-operator-kind).

+Before we start, we should wait for katacoda to spawn the k8s cluster for us: `kubectl get nodes`{{execute}}

 Just call this one-liner: `curl -sL nebula-kind.siwei.io/install-on-k8s.sh | bash`{{execute}}

 And... that's it!